cxli233/Online_R_learning/README.md

 lukli@ucdavis.edu

 # Content
-This repository has 13 activities:
+This repository has 14 activities:

+0) Very basics of R coding
 1) Data wrangling with dplyr and tidyr
 2) Formatting ggplots – faceting, scales, guides, and themes
 3) Design custom palette in R